maxilie/agent-roger/README.md

 Switching to a different vector database:

 - You will need to alter a few components: new environment variables, new Tasks using new Stages for retrieving and storing context, and possibly for embedding vectors (depending on the vector length setting of the database).

+# Development

+NOTE: We use yarn workspaces to configure the monorepo.
+You might need a Yarn "Editor SDK" in order for your IDE to properly recognize imports:

+- `yarn dlx @yarnpkg/sdks vscode`
+- Press ctrl+shift+p in a TypeScript file
+- Choose "Select TypeScript Version"
+- Pick "Use Workspace Version"
+- See here for more info: https://yarnpkg.com/getting-started/editor-sdks#vscode